wendley/gr-ieee802-15-4/README.md

-__::: This is a fork from the project - https://github.com/bastibl/gr-ieee802-15-4 :::__
+**This is a fork from the project https://github.com/bastibl/gr-ieee802-15-4**

 Hi!

 This is an IEEE802.15.4 O-QPSK transceiver for GNU Radio v3.7.
-It is based on the UCLA implementation (https://cgran.org/wiki/UCLAZigBee) of Thomas Schmid and the GR-IEEE802-15-4 (https://github.com/bastibl/gr-ieee802-15-4) of Bastian Bloessl.
+It is based on the [UCLA implementation](https://cgran.org/wiki/UCLAZigBee) of Thomas Schmid and the [GR-IEEE802-15-4](https://github.com/bastibl/gr-ieee802-15-4) of Bastian Bloessl.

-Currently, it features the following:
+**Currently, it features the following:**

 - The O-QPSK PHY encapsulated in a hierarchical block.
 - A block that implements the Rime communication stack.
 Rime is a lightweight communication stack designed for Wireless Sensor Networks and is part of the Contiki Operating System.